Using Version Managers for Your Tools

 Table of Contents

-mise-en-place (mise) supports wide range of popular programming languages and tools.
+Each popular programming language has a specialized version manager.
+Alternatively, you can use mise-en-place (mise), which supports wide range of popular programming languages and tools.
 This means that you can set the expected versions of all of the languages and tools for a project through a single mise configuration file.
-Alternatively, you can use a specialized version manager for each programming language.

-Even though mise uses the safest installation method that it can for each tool, you may decide to avoid adding it to restricted environments.
+Avoid using mise for projects that have strict requirements about reproducible environments or the software supply chain.
 By design, mise can download and install a very wide range of software, and it will connect to multiple services on the public Internet, including GitHub.

 Specialized Version Managers #